JimzyLui/DevLeague-Modules/Algorithms/Big-O.md

 Write on the whiteboards, students analyze.
 The correct Big Theta run time is listed above each algorithm.

+_obviously, do not write the Big-O notation on the whiteboard, this is for instructor reference_

 O(N^2)
 ```javascript
 let size = 5;